Tennessee governor's aide warned new COVID law was illegal

 “The legislation provides for parental choice regarding whether or not their children should wear a mask, while accommodating those who have special needs,” said Senate Majority Leader Jack Johnson in a statement on Crenshaw's ruling.

-The new Tennessee law largely bars governments and businesses from requiring proof of COVID-19 vaccinations, and lets schools and other public entities require masks only in rare, dire public health situations.
+The new Tennessee law largely bars governments and businesses from requiring proof of COVID-19 vaccinations, and lets schools and other public entities require masks only in rare, dire public health situations, and only if Tennessee is under a state of emergency.
 Exemptions also are allowed if groups can show they would lose federal funding by complying with the state law, which conflicts with policies implemented by President Joe Biden’s administration.

 Masks are a key virus-prevention tool that are most effective when worn by a large number of people, public health experts say.
 The CDC has again recommended them for enclosed public spaces including schools, saying they don’t pose health risks for children older than toddler age.